 Surviving letters and memoirs indicate London was heaving with gossip after Elizabeth’s death on 24 March 1603.
 King James left Edinburgh on 5 April.
 Despite having sent word that Elizabeth was to have a funeral with all the honour due to a great prince, he showed no inclination to hurry.
 By mid April he’d only got as far as York.

 The funeral was set for 28 April.
 The weather was warm.
 Elizabeth had decreed that her body not be embalmed, an invasive process loosely described by Tricks in her macabre Hallowe’en tale.
 Instead, Elizabeth’s body was well-wrapped in cerecloth – expensive waxed cloth.
 Or was it?

 There was a rumour that not enough cloth had been used, and also a contradictory hint that Sir Robert Cecil had ignored Elizabeth’s decree: her body had been embalmed (sort of).
 One young lady, Elizabeth Southwell, who was 16 or 17 at the time claimed that the coffin burst open while she was taking her turn to keep watch.
 Hasty repairs were necessary.

 The “rascal that took horse” was Sir Robert Carey/Cary (c1560-1639).
 His lively and self-serving memoir includes an assurance that when the Queen could no longer speak she put her hand to her head at mention of King James’ name, thereby indicating he should wear her crown.

-Carey, using a mix of bribery and family connections, was among the first to learn of Elizabeth’s death.
+Carey, using a mix of bribery and family connections, was among the first to learn of her death.
 He left London at around 9 or 10 on the morning of Thursday 24 March, and reached Edinburgh, around 400 miles north, late on Saturday night.
 He’d intended to arrive by early evening, but a bad fall from the horse he rode on the last leg of his journey slowed him.
 An extraordinary ride.